 The last step is to assign the data permissions to the user.
-You can read more in the related tutorial.
+For details, see Data Permissions.

 It is important to note that this data permission does not filter data in the Athlete dataset because it is not on the data path defined in the data permissions.
 If you created a report with an attribute (from the Athlete dataset) and without any facts, all the data would be viewable to all users.
 To filter the Athlete dataset as well, you may use one of the following options:

 - Create a new data permission with the OVER … TO clause (for the path Athlete → Athletes Events M:N → User Mapping)